apollographql/apollo-ios/CodegenProposal.md

 ## `TypeCase` Selections

 When a `SelectionSet` has a nested type case, the type case’s selections are only included if the `__typename` of the object matches a type that is compatible with the `TypeCase`’s `__parentType`.
 This is determined at runtime by the `GraphQLExecutor` during the process of executing the `selections` on each `SelectionSet`.
+While the selections for each `TypeCase` are not duplicated, field accessors for fields merged from the parent and other `TypeCase`s will be generated on each `TypeCase` struct.
+This is described in [Merging `TypeCase` Fields Into Children and Siblings](#merging-typecase-fields-into-children-and-siblings).

 The `selections` for a `TypeCase` are included if: